paulmayer-fullstacker/week6/W6-Challenge-Mayer/README.md

 ## To Conclude:

 I hope that that this submission is adequate and appropriate, at this stage of the course.

+Though I believe that the project does fulfil the challenge requirements brief, I do not believe it to be sufficiently flexible/scalable to draft this ReadMe.md document.

 ---